krthush/link-preview/README.md

 ## Link Preview

-A simple API for getting link preview data.
+An API for getting near perfect link preview data.

 Works with multiple fallbacks, such as stealth emulation of a browser + fetching images by search.